Join us at YouTube: Word Weavers International

 Word Weavers (originally Northland Writers Critique Group) was formed in March 1997 when five writers with a heart for God gathered around a dining room table and expressed their hopes for publication.
-The five got to work, learned the art of critique, and slowly publication came for them and those who had joined them.
-Eventually the numbers grew, forcing the group out of the home environment into a larger facility.
+The five got to work to learn the art of critique.
+In time, publication came for them and those who had joined them.
+Eventually the numbers grew, forcing the group out of the home environment and into a larger facility.
 Carmen Leal, who birthed the group, moved from Central Florida to Naples, Florida and Eva Marie Everson began facilitating.

-The group officially became Word Weavers.
-A Steering Committee was formed.
+The group officially became Word Weavers and formed a steering committee.
 Eva Marie served as president.
-Under her leadership the group began bringing in guest speakers, started hosting book-signing parties and an annual retreat, charging membership dues, dividing into small groups, and giving scholarships to conferences.
+Under her leadership, the group brought in guest speakers, hosted book-signing parties and an annual retreat, charged membership dues, divided into smaller genre-focused groups, and gave scholarships to conferences.

 In 2007, Eva Marie named Larry J. Leech II as the next president.
-Together they developed the current plan of term limits for members on the newly, and aptly, named Leadership Team.
-Under Larry’s leadership, the frequency of guest speakers increased, membership numbers reached new heights, six Word Weavers chapters were launched nationally, and the vision for the National Leadership Team was organized.
-Larry asked Eva Marie Everson and Cheri Cowell to join him.
+Together they developed the current plan of term limits for members on the newly—and aptly—named Leadership Team.
+Under Larry’s leadership, the frequency of guest speakers increased, and membership numbers reached new heights.
+We launched six Word Weavers chapters nationally, and the vision for the National Leadership Team was organized.
+Larry asked Eva Marie and Cheri Cowell to join him.

-In 2010, Word Weavers became the critique group arm of the Jerry B. Jenkins Christian Writers Guild.
-During its time with CWG, Word Weavers grew to thirty-one chapters and more than 500 members, many of whom are best-selling, award-winning authors of books, magazine articles, devotionals, etc. Then, in 2012, the Leadership and the Guild realized that Word Weavers best served its members as a not-for-profit organization.
+In 2010, Word Weavers became the critique arm of the Jerry B. Jenkins Christian Writers Guild.
+During its time with CWG, Word Weavers grew to thirty-one chapters and nearly 500 members, many of whom are bestselling, award-winning authors of books, magazine articles, devotionals, etc. Then in 2012, the leadership of both Word Weavers and CWG realized that Word Weavers best served its members as a not-for-profit organization.

 Word Weavers International, Inc., is excited to see what is around the bend for our writers.
 We’d love you to be a part of the story.